kefahi/fedora-post-install/readme.md

 `./run.sh`

+Then run
+`./user.sh`

+Then reboot your computer

-To enable/disable optional steps edit the flags in vars.yml
+Note: To enable/disable optional steps edit the flags in vars.yml